p4lang/p4analyzer/docs/issue-lifecycle.md

 As proposals go through elaboration, the 'Proposal' Issue will be used to capture thoughts, discussions, and design decisions that can be used to inform its implementation.
-If the proposal gets large, then it may be best to convert it into a _tracking issue_ by adding the `'C-tracking'` label to it, and then breaking the detail down into other smaller GitHub Issues which are added to it via a 'Task List' on its description.
+If the proposal gets large, then it may be best to convert it into a _tracking issue_ by adding the `'C-tracking'` label to it, and then breaking the detail down into other smaller GitHub Issues which are added to it via a 'Task List' on its description.

 ## General Issue Management
 Planned work for the core P4 Analyzer Team is captured and tracked on the private